docupike/docs/docs/en/user/basics/objects.md

 ---
 title: Objects
-description: Documentation basics about objects in docupike
+description: Documentation basics about objects in i-doit up
 lang: en
 ---

 # Objects

-An object is a single entity that you document in docupike.
+An object is a single entity that you document in i-doit up.

 ## Comparison to assets/configuration items

 An object corresponds to an asset in asset management or configuration item (CI).
-In docupike we call it object because we like to keep things simple.
+In i-doit up we call it object because we like to keep things simple.

 An object can either be a piece of physical hardware, e.g. a server, a router, a laptop etc., it can be a piece of logical information such as a maintenance contract or even a human being with contact details.

 The entity itself can hold lots of information, stored in attributes and values.
 There is no limit on how many information is stored to a single entity.

-What a single object represents in your IT documentation is ultimately defined by yourself – but docupike comes with a standard set that is predefined.
+What a single object represents in your IT documentation is ultimately defined by yourself – but i-doit up comes with a standard set that is predefined.

 !!! info "Object or attribute?"

     Users often ask if for example a single hard drive is an object or an attribute.

-    In the predefined set that ships with docupike a hard drive is an attribute.
+    In the predefined set that ships with i-doit up a hard drive is an attribute.
 But if you decide that it is very important for you to keep track of all your hard drives in detail then you might create an own object class for hard drives.

     Treating hard drives as dedicated objects gives you multiple advantages in handling them in the software.
 It is for example easier to track their location.